 How to join: Sign up for UITAL’s tours on their website and join their Facebook group for updates and travel advice.

-Bucket List Beasts (for the adrenaline junkie)
+Bucket List Beasts (for the black travel adrenaline junkie)

 The brand: Bucket List Beasts is the startup that takes adventure travel to another level.
 Offering adrenaline- filled experiences that push the envelope (and the limits of your sanity), the emphasis is on living each day as if it were your last.
 Members post pictures of themselves bungee jumping, shark diving, and drinking shots of cobra blood to the group’s online forum, and go on hosted trips to extreme destinations as far flung as Antarctica.
 Like surprises?
 Last year the enterprise hosted a mystery trip to Easter Island where attendees had no clue where they were going until they got to the airport.
 If you’re looking for a group that will excite you and challenge you to break out of your comfort zone, this is it.